Treating and living with Oesophageal Cancer

 On the day of the gastroscopy, when John was coming to after his anaesthetic, he was informed by his specialist that a growth had been discovered in his oesophagus and that they had taken a biopsy.
-At that stage John remained positive, “I wasn’t worried at all, as I was relatively young and fit, – worst case scenario I thought I would have to take a couple of tablets to clear the blockage and it would all be back to normal”.
+At that stage John remained positive: “I wasn’t worried at all, as I was relatively young and fit; worst case scenario I thought I would have to take a couple of tablets to clear the blockage and it would all be back to normal”.

 During this time John’s family and friends played an incredible role in his treatment.

-As a very independent person, accepting help was initially difficult – but I was reminded that if I were in my family and friends’ position, I would love to be given the opportunity to help.
+“As a very independent person, accepting help was initially difficult but I was reminded that if my family and friends were in my position, I would love to be given the opportunity to assist them.
 Meals were cooked and emotional support from all my friends during lockdown was invaluable”.

-“I wish that there was greater encouragement to get checked early and not dismiss and ignore symptoms.
-If you sense that your body has changed and that it doesn’t feel quite right, don’t ignore it and get it checked out as soon as possible.
-Just because you may be young or you may be fit or relatively healthy, it doesn’t necessarily mean that you are safe from cancer – I didn’t fit the demographics for my cancer, and I am grateful that I got checked out just in time – it was treatable.
+“I wish there was greater encouragement to get checked early and not dismiss and ignore symptoms like I had.
+If you sense that your body has changed, and that it doesn’t feel quite right, don’t ignore it and get it checked out as soon as possible.
+Just because you may be young or you may be fit or relatively healthy it doesn’t necessarily mean that you are safe from cancer.
+I didn’t fit the demographics for my cancer and I am grateful that I got checked out just in time – it was treatable.

-“Often patients are treated physically – and that should be the main priority, but cancer is a much a mental battle as it is a physical one.
+“Often patients are treated physically – and that should be the main priority.
+However, cancer is a mental battle as well as a physical one.
 I was surprised by the PTSD (post-traumatic stress disorder) associated with cancer.
-I want to let patients (and their carers) know that feelings of anger, sadness, and unfairness etc. are real and justified.
+I want to let patients (and their carers) know that feelings of anger, sadness, unfairness, etcetera, are real and justified.
 I would like to encourage cancer patients to look out for those signs and seek help”.

 “Life is going well at the moment.
-I have finished my treatments, and my medical tests are looking encouraging.
+I have finished my treatments and my medical tests are looking encouraging.
 I am gaining strength physically and am able to exercise and see my friends, and I am gaining strength mentally as well and feel much more like my old self.
 Life seems full of hope and potential.
-I have decided to spend some of my time volunteering to help other cancer patients along their journey, and that is proving to be rewarding and very healing as well.
+I have decided to spend some of my time volunteering to help other cancer patients along their journey and that is proving to be rewarding and very healing as well.“